What is the difference between ‘imposing upon’ and ‘blending in’ with an environment?

 In stark contrast to rehearsing in an isolated studio, here we are confronted with the varied responses to our work.
 We are ignored or yelled at or encouraged or questioned.
 We witnessed our host Darryl Smith gently trying to move a lady, asleep in this recently created forest.
 Her response is violence towards him and to this space.
 His response is to take it.
 He lets her anger express itself and adds no fuel.
 And then the moment is over.
 She goes, under her own energy.

-In our few rehearsals here, we fall short in one of the goals of this work: to learn the stories and understand the history and people who have inhabited this space, far back in time and currently.
+We fall short in one of the goals of this work: to learn the stories and understand the history and people who have inhabited this space, far back in time and currently.
 We want to know the changes that have occurred here, prior to the last 20 years.
 For now, we are inspired by the cultivation of growing things in this concrete container, and the haven created for community gatherings.

 We are asking art questions, simple questions and maybe some relevant questions.
 We are listening.
-In 2017, we plan to unveil the premiere of this work, intended to be an ever-evolving investigation.

-With a core group of 9 artists (dancers and musicians, an installation artist, a photographer and a videographer), we are creating an approach for entering an unknown culture, working with local organizations and artists, to create something that blends our viewpoints.
+We are creating an approach for entering an unknown culture, working with local organizations and artists, to create something that blends our viewpoints.
 The essence of this piece is about human impact on the rest of the ecosystem.
 In some ways, we are researchers, working from materials and histories of a geographical space.
 We are also intuitive beings and some of what we create comes from a subconscious place.